eclipse-vertx/vert.x/core_manual_ruby.md

     request.chunked = true

 Default is non-chunked.
-When in chunked mode, each call to `request.write_str` or `request.write_buffer` will result in a new HTTP chunk being written out.
+When in chunked mode, each call to `request.write_str` or `request.write` will result in a new HTTP chunk being written out.

 ### HTTP Client Responses